johans-work/paid-source/README.md

 # Paid Source

-A way to sell ownership of source available software and digital goods.
+A model for selling source available software and digital goods.

 # Background

-There is a grave misunderstanding of the legal system and of transactions in general, especially when it comes to commerce.

-There is little to no litigation against consumers that steal or don't pay or commit petty fraud.
-Not even shoplifting anymore.
-And not even by the IRS for taxes.
-The government simply does not have the resources, nor the interest, to go after such cases, beyond scare tactics.

-In other words, almost all transactions have no legal or government intervention or support.
-But the good news is, they never required it.
+Almost all transactions have no legal or government intervention or support.
+You could sue, but you won't.
+They could sue, but they won't.
+Transactions of small amounts just are not worth it.

-We are perfectly capable of making an honest transaction, and we pay our taxes one way or the other.
-Fulfilling a social contract is common sense for most of us.
+So whether you realized it or not, licensing really is meaningless.
+Whether you adopt a fancy open source license, a dual license, or a restrictive proprietary license, those that pay will pay, those that don't won't, and the decision will mostly be based on the value proposition.
+Is paying convenient, and what you get in return.

+The problem with most free software projects is not only is paying inconvenient, but the consumer already has the product.
+There is no value proposition there, beyond donations.
+The same can be said about blogs.
+Even with the best content, the reader may have already read it, and paying is an inconvenient choir.
+And if the price is cheap, why even bother?

+But the good news is, transactions never required legal legitimacy.

+They only require logistics of value.

 # Buying